 Basic items for Soviet-Afghan war reenactment

-On this photo you can see pretty much everything that would be issued to a conscript from day one.
-These were personal belongings, which were given to a soldier, unlike almost any other clothing and equipment which was assigned to the military unit.
+On this photo you can see pretty much everything that was issued to a conscript on day one.
+These were personal belongings, which were given to a soldier for his personal use, unlike almost any other clothing and equipment which was assigned to the military unit.

 Here is the list:

 Now, getting all this stuff, especially originals and especially in right sizes can be a challenge.
-Especially boots and uniform - it is almost impossible to get originals nowadays.
+Boots and uniform are notably hard to get nowadays.
 So here is the quick advice on everything.
 Get original belts, insignia and preferably the panama hat, they are still around.
 Looks for a modern made underwear, there is usually someone producing them in post-soviet countries.
-Any full leather, not too tall black boots will do fine to begin with.
+Any full leather, not too tall short boots will do fine at first.

-The uniform can easily be the most challenging here.
-But there are two main loopholes.
+The uniform can easily be the most challenging here, but there are two main loopholes.
 First one is to get a regular, temperate weather M69 uniform.
-It comes with breeches, however, so you really have to wear it with the jackboots.
-You may look for some Soviet workwear trousers of the similar material and make them into tropical M69 trousers, but that's another challenge and there will be a separate article about it.
+It comes with breeches so you really have to wear it with the jackboots - it was almost never worn with laced boots.
+Alternatively you may look for some Soviet workwear trousers of the similar material and make them into tropical M69 trousers, but that's another challenge and there will be a separate article about it.

 Second option is to get M88 Afghanka uniform.
 Sure it is not as classy and certainly doesn't work for early war impressions.
 But it is still available at reasonable price and in good sizes.
 Make sure you get one set anyway, they are not produced anymore.
 Give it another 5-10 years and they will be as rare as it gets.